 Typically, we reach the minimum number needed at least 90 days before departure.
 GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.
 You can find out whether this trip has been confirmed here

 Your trip begins in Ponta Delgada and ends in Angra do Heroísmo.
+Most flights to and from the Azores will involve transferring in Lisbon, but there are direct flights from Boston through Azores Airlines that are worth trying to route through.
+For your return home the nearest airport to Angra do Heroísmo is Lajes International Airport, which has the airport code TER.
 Please double-check our itinerary for the date by which you must arrive in Ponta Delgada.
 You can arrive at any time of the day you choose, however, we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
-You can depart from Angra do Heroísmo any time on the final day of the trip.
+You can depart from Angra do Heroísmo via Lajes International Airport any time on the final day of the trip.

 Plugs and Converters